Bristol Community College will host a fundraiser, featuring a staged reading of Dr.

 For more information, please email david.ledoux@bristolcc.edu or ron.weisberger@bristolcc.edu.

-Fall River, New Bedford, Taunton and Online.
+Fall River, New Bedford, Taunton, and online.

-success by reducing barriers to educational access.
+opportunities that reduce barriers to educational access.